 If you need to combine ActiveCampaign data with additional data sources, you can click the Get Data to import the other data.
 You will be prompted to change the connection to a DirectQuery.
 Click Add a local model and bring your other data into this report.

 Connect the Dataset Live with Excel

 You can use the Analyze in Excel feature in Power BI/Excel to connect live to the Power BI dataset.
 Learn more here.

-Contact us in this form for any question.
-If you subscribed to the premium version and wish to cancel the subsription, or want to share feature requests please use the form.
+Contact us in this form for any questions.
+If you subscribed to the premium version and wish to cancel the subscription, or want to share feature requests please use the form.

 Special thanks to Daily Cookie who partnered with DataChant to build this app.